toladata/Knowledgebase/en/welcome/faq.md

 ### Data security
 #### Where are TolaData's servers located?
-TolaData is a German company and we host with [Hetzner](https://www.hetzner.com/), also a Germany company.
-All data is only stored in Germany (Frankfurt or Nürnberg).
+TolaData is a German company.
+We host with Google Cloud and use their services europe-west1 b,c,d located in Belgium.
+To learn more visit Google Cloud information site [redirects to an external website](https://cloud.google.com/compute/docs/regions-zones/).
 We comply with all EU regulations for data security.